 One of the most enjoyable ways to spend an afternoon in London is indulging in Afternoon Tea somewhere fabulous, as slowly as possible.

-Frankly High Tea in London is a necessarily indulgence every time I visit.
+Frankly, High Tea in London is a necessary indulgence every time I visit.

 A visit to London simply isn’t complete without an afternoon invested in at least one of the venues below.